 My version of garibaldi biscuits is based on the recipe from British Baking by Peyton and Byrne.
 Instead of currants, I used chocolate.
 Well why not?
 But not just any old chocolate: fairtrade hazelnut chocolate.
 Fairtrade chocolate is something I generally use as a matter of course, but I thought I’d mention it as it is Fairtrade Fortnight at the moment.

-They were perhaps a little thicker than the originals, but were crisp with the right texture and eminently suitable for dunking.
-They were sweet enough, but not overly so with the hazelnut chocolate making a good substitute for the currants.
+They’re perhaps a little thicker than the originals, but are crisp with the right texture and eminently suitable for dunking.
+They’re sweet enough, but not overly so with the hazelnut chocolate making a good substitute for the currants.
 Where better to store them than in a fun new tin I was sent recently.

 NB – I did go to the shops and I did find Garibaldi biscuits and I had to buy a packet too.
 I was annoyed to find that palm oil was listed as one of the ingredients rather than butter.
 But other than that the ingredients weren’t too bad with currants at 39% being the top one.
 They weren’t too sweet either and although mine tastes far superior (though I say it myself), they are still not a bad little biscuit.